nicholas-fedor/watchtower/docs/advanced-features/linked-containers/index.md

 - "Retrieved links from watchtower depends-on label"
 - "Retrieved links from compose depends-on label"
 - "Completed dependency sort"

-#### Docker Compose Service Names

-!!!
-Note
-    When using Docker Compose, dependencies are resolved using service names, not container names.
-Ensure your `depends_on` references service names correctly.

 ### Debugging Commands